TTENDO/LearningNode/node.md

 creating a server where browsers can connect by creating a listen method `app.listen(3000,function(){ console.log('listening on 3000') })` when we run index.js, it console logs but when we go to the port no. in the browser, it dispays `cannot GET/` because we havent sent anything back to the browser from our server

+handling GET because we have READ we handle the get request with `app.get(path, callback)` our path in this case is `/` our callback(funcs passsed as args in other functions) tells the server what to do when the path is matched. it takes two arguements the `request` and a `response object`

+`app.get('/', function(req,res){ res.send('Hello World') })`

+express features
+-mvc,routing,session support,middleware etc
+-research about express